-We manage state taxes, royalty, home owner grants and unpaid fines and penalties.
+We manage state taxes, royalty, home owner grants, fines and unpaid penalties.
 This helps grow our economy and improve the wellbeing of all Queenslanders.

 These are the core areas that we look after